2007 Australian equine influenza outbreak: Outbreak

 On 30 August, a thoroughbred racehorse at Randwick Racecourse returned a preliminary positive test for EI, although did not have any symptoms of infection.
 Track work was cancelled and the stables were locked down.
 Tests confirmed that eight race horses in the stable had EI and the racecourse was quarantined for two months.
 This brought the number of confirmed infections to 488 on 41 properties, plus another 1,646 suspected infections on 100 properties.
-The first infection in Brisbane was confirmed, increasing the number of quarantine zones in Queensland to five.
+The first infection in Brisbane was confirmed, increasing the number of quarantine zones in Queensland to five, with direct linkages to the Morgan Park event.

 In early November, it was announced that a new outbreak of EI occurred about 4 km south of Walcha.

 By early December, the number of new cases had declined and it appeared that the outbreak had been effectively contained.
 On 22 December a substantial part of the New South Control one was promoted to a provisionally free status.

 By mid February 2008 it was increasingly clear that the outbreak had been successfully controlled and, on 28 February, the NSW Government declared victory against EI, lifting most of the remaining movement restrictions on horses.

 Cause

 There had been no direct contact between the horses at Eastern Creek and Centennial Parklands.
 Veterinary surgeons suggested the virus must have been transmitted between the two locations by human error.
 The NSW Government blamed the Eastern Creek quarantine station and demanded the Federal Government hold an inquiry into the "biosecurity breach".

 Federal Agriculture Minister Peter McGauran denied any quarantine breach and said the Maitland event "seems to be where the spread of the infection occurred".

+A subsequent independent inquiry found that,In August 2007 there was an intake of 52 horses into the Eastern Creek Quarantine Station in New South Wales and 27 horses into the Spotswood Quarantine Station in Victoria.
+Thirteen of the horses were from Japan.
+They arrived at Tullamarine Airport in Melbourne on 8 August.
+Nine of them were received into Spotswood; the remaining four were taken to Sydney (Kingsford Smith) Airport and from there were transported to Eastern Creek.

+Subsequent analyses of blood samples taken from the horses at Eastern Creek and Spotswood established that one of the four Japanese horses at Eastern Creek and seven of the Japanese horses at Spotswood had become infected with equine influenza at some stage before 13 August, when blood samples were first taken while they were in post-arrival quarantine.